 I first attended Solent Mind’s Solent Recovery College (SRC) as I was suffering from a long history of mental health issues; depression, anxiety, OCD (Obsessive Compulsive Disorder) and BDD (Body Dysmorphic Disorder).

 I had been on different medications, tried different talking therapies but I still wasn’t getting anywhere.
 Everything came to a head in 2018 when I took an overdose.
-I had been told about the the college previously, but dismissed going.
+I had been told about the college previously, but dismissed going.
 Looking back, I was still ashamed and afraid to attend a group with strangers.
 However, I knew I needed to take control of my life, and that things needed to change.
 SRC was my last hope to try and get better.

 From the off, SRC had a huge effect on my recovery.
 I underestimated the impact attending a weekly class would make.
 I really felt that for the first time in my life I was speaking truthfully about my feelings.